 - 1. Unplug the Terminal and make sure that it is powered off. - a.
-The terminal will shut down after 15 seconds. - 2.
-Unscrew and remove the front panel. - 3.
-Install the Modem card into the TA-715 terminal using the below image as a reference.
+The terminal will shut down after 15 seconds of being unplugged from the power. - 2.
+Unscrew and lift up on the front panel, it will hinge back. - 3.
+Locate locations J15 and J16 on the board.
+These will need to have the connections soldered together.
+See image below for a reference.